fewagency/matchappen/readme.md

 [Occupation](app/Occupation.php) represents occupations that are related to `Workplace` and `Opportunity`.

-[User](app/User) represents `Workplace` users as well as system wide admins (identified by `is_admin`).
+[User](app/User.php) represents `Workplace` users as well as system wide admins (identified by `is_admin`).

 ### Authentication and Authorization
 Workplace users and system admins are standard [Laravel users](https://laravel.com/docs/authentication), each an instance of the `User` model.
-These users log in and out using the standard Laravel (AuthController)[app/Http/Controllers/Auth/AuthController.php] and reset their passwords through the (PasswordController)[app/Http/Controllers/Auth/PasswordController.php]
+These users log in and out using the standard Laravel [AuthController](app/Http/Controllers/Auth/AuthController.php) and reset their passwords through the [PasswordController](app/Http/Controllers/Auth/PasswordController.php)

-Students as well as their supervisors (teachers, vocational guidance counselors _SYV_, and other school personnel) log in when necessary using their email address and and an `AccessToken` instance.
+Students as well as their supervisors (teachers, vocational guidance counselors _SYV_, and other school personnel) log in when necessary using their email address and and an [AccessToken](app/AccessToken.php) instance.
 The [Matchappen\Services\EmailTokenGuard](app/Services/EmailTokenGuard.php) keeps track of the current login status and privileges for these token-users.